jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

     * This method takes an index as a parameter
     * This method returns a reference to the ``Country`` object at the specified index in the ``catalogue`` array
-    * This method throws a ``IIndexOutOfBoundsException`` if an inadmissible index is provided
+    * This method throws a ``IndexOutOfBoundsException`` if an inadmissible index is provided

 #.
 Write a ``smallestPopulationDensity`` method that returns the ``Country`` in the ``CountryCatalogue`` with the smallest population density